Unsustainable Packaging: A Wasteful Epidemic

 What is the most significant problem with plastic packaging specifically?

 The critical issue is disposability and non-biodegradability.
-Most plastic packages persist for centuries, contaminating lands and waters as they progressively break into microplastics that infiltrate food chains.
+Most plastic packages persist for centuries, contaminating land and water as they break down into microplastics that infiltrate food chains.

 Can’t we just recycle more plastic packaging?